Installation on Microsoft Windows

 • access to the imaging-services component.

-• the CAST Imaging Core ≥ 8.4 component, which is not included in the installer and must be downloaded and installed separately on the same machine.
+• the CAST Imaging Core ≥ 8.4external link component, which is not included in the installer and must be downloaded and installed separately on the same machine.

 • access to the database component, which is not included in the installer and must be downloaded and installed separately either on the same or another dedicated machine.